iomarcovalente/helloworld-overkill/README.md

 # helloworld-overkill

-Scope of this repo is to demonstrate a simple deployment pipeline for a "hello world" web app.
+Scope of this repo is to demonstrate a (not-so) simple deployment pipeline for a "hello world" web app.

 ## Tech stack